Banks in UK face having to file two sets of accounts

 "The companies, and especially the audit committees of corporates, have a responsibility for looking for this quality and considering all options when appointing an auditor," Izza said in a statement.

-Bischoff told lawmakers accounting firms' scores in regular reviews by the FRC may also be published to encourage higher auditing standards.
+Bischoff told MPs accounting firms' scores in regular reviews by the FRC may also be published to encourage higher auditing standards.

 One committee member challenged his ability to be a credible regulator as a former senior banker during the financial crisis.